Like a Rolling Stone: Legacy

 "Like a Rolling Stone" generally ranks highly in polls of the greatest songs ever written, measured by reviewers and fellow songwriters.
 A 2002 ranking by Uncut and a 2005 poll in Mojo both rated it as Dylan's number one song.
 As for his personal views on such polls, Dylan told Ed Bradley in a 2004 interview on 60 Minutes that he never pays attention to them, because they change frequently.
 Dylan's point was illustrated in the "100 Greatest Songs of All Time poll" by Mojo in 2000, which included two Dylan singles, but not "Like a Rolling Stone".
 Five years later, the magazine named it his number one song.
 Rolling Stone picked "Like a Rolling Stone" as the number two single of the past 25 years in 1989, and then in 2004 placed the song at number one on its list of the "500 Greatest Songs of All Time".
 In 2010, Rolling Stone again placed "Like a Rolling Stone" at the top of their list of "500 Greatest Songs Of All Time".
 Rolling Stone then re-ranked it at number 4 in their 2021 "500 Greatest Songs of All Time" list.
 In 2006, Pitchfork Media placed it at number 4 on its list of "200 Greatest Songs of the 1960s".
 In 2020, The Guardian and GQ ranked the song number one and number two, respectively, on their lists of the 50 greatest Bob Dylan songs.

 On June 24, 2014, Sotheby's sold Dylan's original hand-written lyrics of "Like a Rolling Stone" at a New York auction devoted to rock memorabilia.
 The lyrics were sold for $2 million, a record price for a popular music manuscript.

 Accolades

 Personnel

+According to the Dylan researcher Olof Björner, except where noted: